-Prior to her current role, Ms. Schmidt was the Executive Director at Central Minnesota Mental Health Center where she led a multi-site behavioral healthcare delivery system with over 300 employees and a $20 million annual budget.
+Previously, Ms. Chase-Schmidt served as the Executive Director at Central Minnesota Mental Health Center, where she led a multi-site behavioral healthcare delivery system with over 300 employees and a $20 million annual budget.
 While serving as the Executive Director, she was responsible for developing and executing a strategic plan that resulted in a 33% growth in the annual budget.
-Initiatives implemented as result of the executed strategic plan included adding a pharmacy for integrative care, developing telepsychiatry services, and implementing a new electronic health record system.
+Initiatives implemented as result of the executed strategic plan included: adding a pharmacy for integrative care, developing telepsychiatry services, and implementing a new electronic health record system.
 As a result, Ms. Schmidt was awarded the 2014 Minnesota DHS Commissioner Circle of Excellence Award for innovative program development and implementation.

-Ms. Schmidt also worked for 13 years as a Senior Social Worker for Hennepin County in Minneapolis, Minnesota, where she worked in various areas of the organization providing legal services, case management, adult services and child crisis interventions.
-While working in adult services, Ms. Schmidt held an impressive 90% success rate representing clients for Social Security benefits before the administrative law judge and collecting over $1 million for Hennepin County in 1995.
+Ms. Schmidt also served for 13 years as a Senior Social Worker for Hennepin County in Minneapolis, Minnesota, where she worked in various areas of the organization providing legal services, case management, adult services, and child crisis interventions.
+While working in adult services, Ms. Schmidt held an impressive 90% success rate representing clients for Social Security benefits, collecting over $1 million for Hennepin County in 1995.

-Ms. Schmidt received her Juris Doctorate from William Mitchell College of Law and a Bachelor of Arts in Psychology from Adolphus College.
-Additionally, she has been a member of the Minnesota State Bar since 2001.
+Ms. Chase-Schmidt earned her Juris Doctorate from the William Mitchell College of Law, Saint Paul, Minnesota, and her Bachelor of Arts in Psychology from the Gustavus Adolphus College, Saint Peter, Minnesota.
+She has been a member of the Minnesota Bar since 2001.